I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Typically.

-It wouldn't be accurate to describe the "actions" that the labrinth takes in terms of options, decisions, and outcomes.
+It wouldn't be accurate to describe the "actions" that the labyrinth takes in terms of options, decisions, and outcomes.
 And there aren't reasons for the things it does, at least not on a cognitive level.

 It grows knots around itself, repurposing materials to optimize nutrient flow.

-It's a shape made by what is necessary given the ideal form—the area-maximizing form—and the real conditions of the world: the mineral content of the rock, the forces of subduction and uplift, the solvant power of water.
+It's a shape made by what is necessary given the ideal form—the area-maximizing form—and the real conditions of the world: the mineral content of the rock, the forces of subduction and uplift, the solvent power of water.

 That conversation results in the actual shape, which is the only shape that it ever could have taken.